KyleBing/theme-cozy-brick-crossmix/README.md

 ## Instructions - fully - App install

 > [!IMPORTANT]
-> Your TrimUI Brick's version need to be v1.3.0
+> Your TrimUI Brick's version need to be CrossMix v1.3.0 (Brick branch)
-> You can find the latest version in [https://github.com/cizia64/CrossMix-OS](https://github.com/cizia64/CrossMix-OS)
+> You can find the latest version in [https://github.com/cizia64/CrossMix-OS/tree/Brick](https://github.com/cizia64/CrossMix-OS/tree/Brick)

 It would take several copy-and-paste actions to apply a theme, so to make the process more convenient, I’ve created an app to handle it.
 You can use this app by following the instructions below.